Mutiara SIS Al-Jufrie Airport: Contemporary history

-A new terminal, built with a government investment of 139.2 billion rupiah, was officially inaugurated on April 13, 2014, coinciding with the 50th anniversary of Central Sulawesi.
+In 2010, construction began on a new terminal to replace the old terminal, which had become overcrowded due to increasing passenger numbers.
+The new terminal, built with a government investment of 139.2 billion rupiah, was officially inaugurated on 13 April 2014, coinciding with the 50th anniversary of Central Sulawesi.
 On the same occasion, the airport was renamed to Mutiara SIS Al-Jufrie Airport, in honor of Idrus bin Salim Al-Jufri, a prominent religious leader from Central Sulawesi.
+He was the founder of Alkhairaat, the largest Islamic community organization in eastern Indonesia based in Palu.

-On September 28, 2018, Mutiara SIS Al-Jufrie Airport sustained severe damage during the Sulawesi earthquake and was forced to close after large cracks, including one measuring 500 meters long, formed on the runway.
+On 28 September 2018, Mutiara SIS Al-Jufrie Airport sustained severe damage during the Sulawesi earthquake and was forced to close after large cracks, including one measuring 500 meters long, formed on the runway.
 Additionally, the airport's control tower collapsed, and its navigation systems suffered extensive damage.
 Anthonius Gunawan Agung, an air traffic control officer, was directing a Batik Air flight, the last departure of the day, when the earthquake struck.
 He was fatally injured after falling from the collapsing tower and died hours later.
-The airport reopened with limited services soon afterwards.
+Major structural damage was also reported in the airport, with the roof the airport's terminal reportedly caved in.
+The airport was reopened for limited operation on 29 September 2018.
+Due to the damage in the airport, hundreds of passengers were stranded and were told to wait in the airport's apron.
+Normal operation returned on service on 30 September.

-The earthquake caused significant damage to both the runway and the terminal building.
-Reconstruction and renovation were completed in 2024, with the newly restored airport officially inaugurated by President Joko Widodo on March 26, 2024.
+Following the earthquake, the airport terminal was rebuilt and renovated.
+The reconstruction and renovation works were completed in 2024, with the newly restored airport officially inaugurated by then-President Joko Widodo.
 The total cost of the reconstruction was approximately 599 billion rupiah.

 The airport's status became international on 11 August 2025 and it plans to operate international flights to 28 countries in 2026.
+The airport's first international flight was inaugurated on 6 August 2026, with a charter service from Palu to Guangzhou, China, operated by Garuda Indonesia.
+Plans are underway to designate the airport as a Hajj embarkation point, with flights to Jeddah, Saudi Arabia, planned to serve Hajj pilgrims.